Mhista-Fortune/Social-Links-Project/README.md

 The Social Links Profile Project is a simple, user-friendly web project that showcases a person's or a brand's social media profiles through a clean, interactive interface.
 The project allows users to quickly access all relevant social media platforms and personal websites from a central location, making it ideal for personal branding, influencer marketing, and portfolio websites.

-### The challenge

-The major challenge I encountered during the course of this project was trying to code the 3D like layer at the back of the preview card.
-I had to source for help on platforms like chat gpt to find my way around it.
-I'm still open to corrections on ways far more better in achieving that.

 ### Screenshot